Which Cubic Graphs have Quadrangulated Spherical Immersions?: Constructions

 \subsection{The cable construction}

 In this section we present a construction that is similar in flavor to the spiral construction, but exhibits somewhat more flexibility.

-Suppose $G$ is a cubic quadrangulation, $W^*$ is a walk in the dual embedding $G^*$, and $e$ is an edge of $G$ corresponding to a dual edge $e^*$ occurring in $W^*$.
+Suppose $G$ is a quadrangulated immersion, $W^*$ is a walk in the dual embedding $G^*$, and $e$ is an edge of $G$ corresponding to a dual edge $e^*$ occurring in $W^*$.
 Let $f$ denote the face the walk $W^*$ arrives at after crossing $e^*$, and label the edges of $\partial f$ as shown in Figure \ref{fig:turns}.

 We say that $W^*$ {\it turns to the right after edge $e$} if after crossing $e$ the next edge in $W^*$ is the dual edge $e_r^*$.
 Similarly we say that $W^*$ {\it continues straight after $e$} or {\it turns left after $e$} if the next edge in $W^*$ is the dual edge $e_s^*$ or $e_l^*$, respectively.